Buy Local Gift Card Directory: Submit your business details

 The News Virginian is offering a way for local business owners to connect to customers (at no cost to businesses).
 We call it Buy Local, and it’s a great way for our community to support and help businesses through these hard times.

-If you are a local business offering gift cards for sale and interested in listing your business in our directory, please go to https://bit.ly/NewsVirginian_BuyLocal_form.
+If you are a local business offering gift cards for sale and interested in listing your business in our directory, please go here.

 If you have any questions, feel free to contact Peter Lynch at plynch@newsvirginian.com.